 Supply-and-demand focused Involves the entire business in the planning process

-Meetings-heavy and output focused Monthly planning focuses on optimizing results and leverages scenario planning as a tool.
-The result is a more agile organization
+Meeting-heavy and output-focused Monthly planning focuses on optimizing results and leverages scenario planning as a tool.
+The result is a more agile organization.

-Short-term plans to drive supply and output Long-term view to inform decision-making
+Short-term plans drive supply and output Long-term strategy informs daily decision-making

 Traditional, static budgeting practices Comprehensive and “living” financial plan with a range of associated KPIs